lorn666/lorn666.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I am a senior undergraduate student majoring Statistics & Mathematics and minoring Software Engineering at Sichuan University.
-I’m now a research Intern at Alibaba DAMO Academy advised by <a href = "https://wotaoyin.mathopt.com/">Wotao Yin</a>.
+I’m now an exchange student at University of California, Berkeley.
+In addition, I’m now a research Intern at Alibaba DAMO Academy advised by <a href = "https://wotaoyin.mathopt.com/">Wotao Yin</a>.
 My research interest lies in  generative model and large language model, with a specific interest in **leveraging external tools and algorithms to enhance the math inference abilities of LLM**.
 I also did some research on **Imputation of Spatial Transcriptomics via Diffusion Model** in Yale University guided by <a href = "https://ysph.yale.edu/profile/hongyu-zhao/">Hongyu Zhao</a>  and <a href = "https://gefeiwang.github.io/">Gefei Wang</a> .

 # 🔥 News

+- 2025.1: &nbsp;🎉🎉 I finished my new paper!
 - *2024.12*: &nbsp;🎉🎉 I initialized my Homepage!

 <span class='anchor' id='-Coursework'></span>